tilo/smarter_csv/README.md

 [![Build Status](https://secure.travis-ci.org/tilo/smarter_csv.svg?branch=master)](http://travis-ci.org/tilo/smarter_csv) [![Gem Version](https://badge.fury.io/rb/smarter_csv.svg)](http://badge.fury.io/rb/smarter_csv)

 ---------------
-####Service Announcement:
+#### Service Announcement

-Starting to think about SmarterCSV 2.0 with much improved features, and more streamlined options.
+Work towards SmarterCSV 2.0 is on it's way, with much improved features, and more streamlined options.

-Please check the open issues marked v2.0 and leave your comments.
+Please check the 2.0-develop branch, and open issues marked v2.0 and leave your comments.

+New versions on the 1.2 branch will soon print a deprecation warning if you set :verbose to true See below for list of deprecated options.

 ---------------
 #### SmarterCSV